Graduate School (Master’s and PhD)

 Admissions committees are interested in knowing how much and what types of experience you have had in your field.
 The place to discuss your experience is in the statement of purpose.
 You might include internships, independent study research experiences, capstones, applicable employment, laboratory assignments, etc. Such opportunities demonstrate that you have the experience and commitment necessary as you pursue your professional goals.

 Typically, these awards consist of research and teaching assistantships, tuition fee waivers and fellowships.
 Awards are usually based upon merit rather than financial need and are instrumental in recruiting candidates to their programs.
 The application process is usually included as part of the admissions application.
-The deadline to apply for these awards, however, is often much earlier than program deadlines (usually early January).
+The deadline to apply for these awards, however, is often much earlier than program deadlines (typically December-March).

 Federal and State